YanJIA-Nankai/YanJIA-Nankai.github.io/index.md

 # Welcome to Yan Jia's Homepage

 I'm a Research Associate in the College of Cyber Science at Nankai University.
 I received my Ph.D. from the School of Cyber Engineering at Xidian University in Dec.
 2020.
 I'm interested in discovering and understanding new design/logic security vulnerabilities in real-world systems, including IoT (currently main direction), Web/Browser, mobile, network, and other systems.
-Our work helped many parties (e.g., AWS, Microsoft, Google Chromium, IBM, Alibaba, Baidu, Apple, Samsung, Eclipse, iRobot, Philips, etc.) improve their systems' security.
+Our works were published at top-lier academic and industrial conferences (e.g., Oakland, USENIX Security, Blackhat) and helped many high-profile parties (e.g., AWS, Microsoft, Google Chromium, IBM, Alibaba, Baidu, Apple, Samsung, Eclipse, iRobot, Philips, etc.) improve their systems' security.

 ## Education